-The main deliverables for our baseline model are labor wedges and welfare gains.
-We compute labor wedges for each education group.
+In this section, we report our main findings.
+The main deliverables are labor wedges and welfare gains.
+We compute labor wedges for each household type.
 These wedges represent distortions used by the planner to incentivize individuals and to provide insurance across time and across types.
 We then report consumption-equivalent welfare gains and their decomposition into gains from increasing the level of consumption, gains from reducing dispersion in consumption, gains from increasing the level of leisure, and gains from reducing the dispersion in leisure.
+Finally, we compare consumption-equivalent gains to that found by a utilitarian planner.
 The labor wedges are defined as follows: